How does a satellite phone work?

 It is estimated that 50 per cent of the world has little or no phone service.
 The advent of affordable satellite telephony and other wireless services will change this, since it eliminates the need for costly landline or wireless network infrastructures.
 In fact, industry experts anticipate that the market potential for mobile global satellite communications is between 10 and 30 million customers.
 Across North America, business, government, and even the general public need the ability to communicate wherever they are located or travelling.
 With many regions not having existing landline or cellular coverage there is distinct need for Globalstar's reliable and quality voice and data services.
 These users are from a variety of industries:

 Also, in rural or underserved areas where landline phone service doesn't exist or is of poor quality, Globalstar can provide voice and data service (SMS and email) through its fixed terminals or GSP-1700 with a 9200 data modem.

 How much do Globalstar Phones and Services cost?

 Phones: Globalstar's mobile unit, the GSP-1700, has an MSRP of $499, by far the most competively priced satellite phone in the market.
 Fixed units range from the FAU-2000, voice only unit, to the GSP-2900 fixed satellite phone for $1,999 which includes data service as well as voice capabilities.
 Click here for a link to the Globalstar products page to view more features and benefits of Globalstar phones.

 Airtime Rates: Globalstar offers the best-in-class satellite call rates in the US or Caribbean.
-Calls from anywhere in the US or Caribbean can start as low as $0.25 per minute on the Orbit 200 or Galaxy 2400 annual price plan.
-Other price plans are available.
+Calls from anywhere in the US or Caribbean can start as low as $0.50 per minute and unlimitd plans are available.
+Prepaid options are now available.
 For long distance rates, visit the long distance rate calculator for specific country rates.
 Globalstar USA offers service that is effectively priced for the user, while offering convenience, unmatched service quality and leading edge applications and features.

 Why is Globalstar the best satellite service in the USA?